p3ol/oak/packages/addon-remirror/README.md

 The `remirrorFieldAddon()` addon adds a new field with the `remirror` type.

-We can then either directly create component settings with the `remirror` field type:
+You can then either directly create component settings with the `remirror` field type:

 ```jsx
 import { BuilderField, baseAddon } from '@oakjs/react';